 - The UofSC Aiken Convocation Center is dedicated.

 - Pacer Crossings student housing complex, designed for freshmen, is dedicated.

 - UofSC Aiken Chemistry Professor, Dr. Chad Leverette, named South Carolina Governor’s Professor of the Year.

 - Dr. Thomas Hallman announces his retirement at the 50th anniversary celebration.

 - Dr. Hallman retires.

-- Dr. Sandra Jordan becomes USC Aiken's fourth chancellor and the university's first female chancellor.
+- Dr. Sandra Jordan becomes UofSC Aiken's fourth chancellor and the university's first female chancellor.